Your longevity starts here

 It’s crucial to distinguish between harmless sensor noise and patterns that genuinely correlate with potential health issues.
 This prevents unnecessary worry and ensures you respond appropriately.

-Typical benign reasons for 'odd' readings:
+Typical harmless reasons for 'odd' readings:

 Cause